Medical Malpractice Lawyer in Portland, Oregon

 However, proving that you have experienced severe pain and suffering can be difficult.
 These types of damages are considered to be non-economic damages, which means there is no tangible evidence that provides a reference to the amount of money that would fairly compensate you for your suffering.

-Our medical malpractice attorneys in Portland recommend several methods to help you document the pain and suffering you experience after a medical procedure.
+Our medical negligence attorneys in Portland, Oregon recommend several methods to help you document the pain and suffering you experience after a medical procedure.
 This may include keeping a daily journal where you describe how the injury or ailment you suffered has affected your life.
 This may include explanations about the pain you experience and whether you are physically incapable of performing simple tasks or participating in hobbies or activities you once enjoyed.
 Likewise, you may use your journal to describe the mental suffering you experience, such as emotional distress, depression or difficulty sleeping.

 Oregon’s Cap on Non-Economic Damages